-Summer is officially upon us, and warm weather and a little more free time are great reasons to settle in with an excellent book.
-Whether at the beach or on a camping trip, there are some excellent newly-released books that offer intriguing ideas for even greener living.
+With summer upon us, warm weather and a little more free time are great reasons to settle in with an excellent book.
+Whether at the beach, on a camping trip, or hanging out at home, you’re likely to find that these books offer intriguing ideas for greener living.

-Here are some books covering everything from cooking tips from Alice Waters to experiments in living off the grid.
+Here are some books covering everything from cooking tips to experiments in living off the grid.

 Gardening will seem, well, ordinary after reading of all the possibilities that Eat Your Yard provides to landowners.
 Chase moves beyond the basics of gardening and introduces readers to the many beautiful and tasty flora that can enhance your landscape and satisfy your palate at the same time.
 This book is an excellent 2-for-1 gift for anyone who enjoys landscaping and gardening, as well as cooking.

 This book chronicles Beavan’s year-long attempt to approach a zero-impact lifestyle.
 From the practical to the radical to the absurd, Beavan’s experiences lead him to surprising, humorous, and often profound conclusions about the environmental movement and the role that individuals can and should play in preserving the earth’s resources.

 Far from Colin Beavan’s experiment in low-impact living is Powers’ account of Dr. Jackie Benton, whose cabin is the book’s namesake.
 Powers joins Benton, who has managed to live completely off the grid in a small cabin in the woods of North Carolina.
 Twelve by Twelve recounts his time spent with her and the many subtle ways that her seemingly radical lifestyle can help everyday people make important insights into the world in which we live.
 Although this book seems more somber than Beavan’s piece, it is also more poetic.

 700 Places to Volunteer Before You Die: A Traveler’s Guide by Nola Lee Kelsey